openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/01-create-project.md

 Let's create the basic Quarkus _Hello World_ application and include the necessary spring extensions.
 Click this command to create the project:

-`mvn io.quarkus:quarkus-maven-plugin:0.22.0:create \
+`mvn io.quarkus:quarkus-maven-plugin:0.27.0:create \
     -DprojectGroupId=org.acme \
     -DprojectArtifactId=fruit-taster \
     -DclassName="org.acme.quickstart.GreetingResource" \
-    -Dextensions="spring-data-jpa,spring-web,spring-di, jdbc-postgres" \
+    -Dextensions="spring-data-jpa,spring-web,spring-di,jdbc-postgres" \
     -Dpath="/hello"`{{execute}}

-This will use the Quarkus Maven Plugin and generate a basic Maven project for you and include the following extensions to enable Spring annotations and APIs:
+This will use the Quarkus Maven Plugin and generate a basic Maven project for you in the `fruit-taster` subdirectory and include the following extensions to enable Spring annotations and APIs:

 * **spring-data-jpa** - Adds Spring Data annotations like `@CrudRepository` allowing integration with database-backed JPA repositories
 * **spring-web** - Adds Spring Web annotations like `@RestController`, `@RequestMapping`, `@PathVariable`, `@GetMapping`, etc